 A prospective, national observational study to assess the incidence, comorbidities, management and outcomes of infants born with exomphalos in the UK and Ireland.

-- The UK population of live-born infants with exomphalos has undergone significant selection from the point of prenatal diagnosis associated with the high frequency of concomitant chromosomal abnormalities, malformation syndromes and structural defects1, 2, 3
+The UK population of live-born infants with exomphalos has undergone significant selection from the point of prenatal diagnosis associated with the high frequency of concomitant chromosomal abnormalities, malformation syndromes and structural defects.

-- Variation in practice exists where primary fascial closure is not possible4
+Variation in practice exists where primary fascial closure is not possible.

 1st March 2014 – 29th February 2016

 Varying management strategies have evolved to deal with these so-called 'major' defects and such infants represent the most complex and challenging babies born with exomphalos from a surgical point of view.
-There remains a lack of consensus about the optimal management approach in such cases4, 5.
+There remains a lack of consensus about the optimal management approach in such cases.

 A prospective observational study of a contemporary cohort will provide information on the impact of prenatal selection on the population of live-born infants with exomphalos, their associated comorbidities and outcome.
 It will also generate key data on a large number of infants who have undergone differing management strategies and allow comparison of the outcomes between these methods.
 Such data could inform the development of future interventional studies.